MicrosoftDocs/cross-device/project-rome-docs/devicerelay/ios/how-to-guides/command-remote-devices-and-apps-ios.md

 This guide will use the [Roman Test App for Windows](http://aka.ms/romeapp) as its target app service.
 Therefore, the code below will cause an iOS app to look for that specific app service on the given remote system.
 If you wish to test this scenario, download the Roman Test App on a Windows device and make sure you are signed in with the same MSA or AAD that you used in the preliminary steps above.

 For instructions on how to write your own UWP app service, see [Create and consume an app service (UWP)](https://docs.microsoft.com/windows/uwp/launch-resume/how-to-create-and-consume-an-app-service).
 You will need to make a few changes in order to make the service compatible with Connected Devices.
 See the [UWP guide for remote app services](https://docs.microsoft.com/windows/uwp/launch-resume/communicate-with-a-remote-app-service) for instructions on how to do this.

-For instructions on how to set up a host app service on iOS, see the [Hosting guide](../../../hosting/ios/how-to-guides/hosting-ios.md).

 #### Open an app service connection on the client device
 Your iOS app must acquire a reference to a remote device or application.
 Like the launch section, this scenario requires the use of a **MCDRemoteSystemConnectionRequest**, which can be constructed from either a **MCDRemoteSystem** or a **MCDRemoteSystemApp** representing an available app on the system.